charon107/NLP-Financial-Analysis-With-LLMs/README.md

 - **Image and Chart Understanding**: Interpret the charts and graphs in the documents through advanced image recognition technologies.
 - **Downstream Applications**: Apply the analysis results to fields such as stock market prediction and investment decisions.

-## Getting Started

-Please refer to our [Project Proposal](./Project%20Proposal.pdf) document for more details and planning of the project.

-## Contribution Guide

-We welcome any form of contribution, whether it's feature enhancements, documentation improvements, or issue reporting.
-Please see `CONTRIBUTING.md` for how to get started.

-## License

-This project is licensed under the MIT License.
-For details, please see the [LICENSE](./LICENSE) file.

 ## Contact Us

-If you have any questions or suggestions, please contact us through Issues.
+If you have any questions or suggestions, please contact us through sgzli54charon107@gmail.com